York: Parliament

 From 1997 to 2010, the central part of the district was covered by the City of York constituency, while the remainder was split between the constituencies of Ryedale, Selby, and Vale of York.
 These constituencies were represented by Hugh Bayley, John Greenway, John Grogan, and Anne McIntosh respectively.

 Following their review in 2003 of parliamentary representation in North Yorkshire, the Boundary Commission for England recommended the creation of two new seats for the City of York, in time for the general election in 2010.
 These are York Central, which covers the inner urban area, and is entirely surrounded by the York Outer constituency.

 Ceremonial

 York is within the ceremonial county of North Yorkshire and, until 1974, was within the jurisdiction of the Lord Lieutenant of the County of York, West Riding and the County of The City of York.
 The city does retain the right to appoint its own Sheriff.
-The holder of the Royal dukedom of York has no responsibilities either ceremonially or administratively as regards to the city.
+The holder of the Royal dukedom of York has no responsibilities either ceremonially or administratively as regards the city.